Aquanty/rtd-hgs/docs/source/index.rst

      suction at surface [L] (:math:`\psi_g` in Equation :ref:
    | ).
 Default value is 0.138 m.

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Soil-Water suction at surface

 --------------